-Medication Guidelines
+Medication guidelines

-You will receive specific instructions for medications during your pre-operative visit.
+You will receive specific instructions for medications during your pre-admission phone call.

 You will be asked to stop taking aspirin and other anti-inflammatory medications before surgery.
 Your medication instructions will be included in your after-visit summary (AVS) given to you at the end of your pre-test visit.